vil1/recursion-schemes-lc2018/README.md

 ## Structure of the workshop

-This workshop is made of a series of prectical exercises, interleaved with a bunch of useful explanations about specific recursion schemes, patterns and techniques.
+This workshop is made of a series of practical exercises, interleaved with a bunch of useful explanations about specific recursion schemes, patterns and techniques.
 Each exercise lives in the main package of `src/main/scala` and a solution to each exercise is available in the solutions package.